 The Upper Animas begins at 9300′ in the town of Silverton.
 Weather can be chilly, and the water is always frigid.
-This is a Class IV-V run that should be approached with a Class V mentality because of the extremely cold water and very continuous nature of the rapids.
-At medium to high flows, there are several sections that are non-stop continuous Class III-IV for several miles without pause, some of which lead into Class V. Be prepared with extra supplies and emergency gear such as a breakdown paddle, extra clothes and food.
-Wetsuits and paddle jackets are a minimum, drysuits and tops are a better option, and kayakers and open boaters should wear hand protection and skull caps (even if it feels too warm at the put-it.
+This is a Class IV-V run that should be approached with a solid Class V mentality because of the extremely cold water and very continuous nature of the rapids.
+At medium to high flows, there are several sections that are non-stop continuous Class III-IV for several miles without pause, some of which lead into Class V. Swims at all of the bigger rapids have proven to be fatal, so use extreme caution.
+Be prepared with extra supplies and emergency gear such as a breakdown paddle, extra clothes and food.
+Wetsuits and paddle jackets are a minimum, but drysuits are HIGHLY RECOMMENDED, and kayakers and open boaters should wear hand protection and skull caps (even if it feels too warm at the put-it.
 Trust us!)
 Rafters should take a complete repair kit.
-Please be aware that the Durango/Silverton Railroad is not a means of emergency access.
+Bring every piece of layering you own, even if its sunny out.
+Please be aware that you cannot rely on Durango/Silverton Railroad as a means of emergency access (but please try to if you need help.)
 Please do not take this run lightly.

 Put-in just south of Silverton the dirt road on the left off Hwy 550 just after crossing Mineral Creek.

 ‘Ten Mile Slide’ A short steep drop marks the end of Elk Park.
+You’ll pass under the rail road again and be prepared to scout river right shortly about 1/8th mile past the bridge.
 Here scout right at a pool on the edge of a marshy area.
 This one can easily sneak up on you, so be heads up.
 Look for a sharp right hand turn as the river hits a small vertical wall on river left.
 Kayakers may choose to round the corner to the edge of ‘Ten Mile’ rapid.
 Mt Garfield dominates the skyline to the left.
 Snowden peak is to the right and high above the canyon rim.
 ‘Ten Mile’ is one of the “Big 3” Class V rapids on the Upper and should be scouted by all unfamiliar with the run.
 Run left to right to center at the top and center left to center right through the bottom.
 Watch for an anvil shaped rock two thirds through the top section; its sticky and sharp!
-The next few miles below this rapid are very continuous Class III-III+, so set safety below the crux and stay heads up for the next mile or two.
+The next few miles below this rapid are very continuous Class III+/IV, so set safety below the crux and stay heads up for the next few miles.

 ‘Broken Bridge’ Rapid is obvious for it’s namesake.
 Watch for a broken metal bridge spanning the river.
-Rafts will need to find a good scout well above the bridge, while kayakers can grab the river right eddy just after the bridge.
+Rafts will need to find a good scout well above the bridge, while kayakers can grab eddies closer to or immediately after the bridge.
+Left side scout is a bit of a bushwhack in spots, but gives you a better view and a lines you up for a cleaner run.
 This is another long rapid characterized by large, crashing waves at the top and a nearly river wide hole at the bottom.
 The best line is often center left through the top waves with a far left sneak of the bottom hole.
 As usual, the class III+ continues for several miles below this drop.

 The above describes only a few of the highlights of the run and should not be taken as an exact guide to running the rapids.
 There are miles and miles of whitewater on the Upper, too many to outline, and solid boating skills with prudent scouting are a must.
 Always stay alert when running the Upper.
 A guide is highly recommended for those unfamiliar with the run.

 The Tacoma power plant on river right marks the end of the run for most.
 A ride out of the gorge can be arranged with the Durango & Silverton Narrow Gauge Railroad– 888-872-4607 or 970-247-2733.
-They can accomodate kayakers, rafts and gear.
+They can accommodate kayakers, rafts and gear, but reservations must be made well in advance.
 Hiking out along the railroad tracks would be a 3 mile trip and is illegal.
 There is a 1.5 mile legal hike-out to the right of the Tacoma farm house, up a steep gully that eventually deposits you at Haviland Lake.
 This trail can be difficult to route find near the top.
 When in doubt, go left.

 Rockwood Gorge – Class IV-V